Hina Spani: Recordings

-Spani made some 40 sides for the Italian Columbia and La voce del padrone recording companies.
-Reissues of her best 78-rpm records can be heard on excellent CDs produced by the Preiser and Pearl labels.
-Marston Records have also reissued in 2CD their complete recordings.
+Spani recorded some 40 sides for Columbia Records and La voce del padrone.
+Reissues of her finest 78-rpm recordings can be heard on compact discs, produced by the Preiser and Pearl labels.
+Marston Records has also reissued her complete recording on a 2-CD set.

 Appreciation

 Spani's style and technique were typical of a Latin soprano of the 1920-1945 period, but her rich tone was much smoother and her musicianship more subtle than that of most of her contemporaries.
 She was an outstanding spinto with a constant appreciation of the expressive limits of the music that she sang; as a result, she invested her operatic interpretations with a unique combination of intensity and restraint.

-Inter-war opera-goers spoke admiringly of the "grand", expansive quality that her voice possessed when it was experienced in the acoustics of a theatre as opposed to a boxy recording studio.
-She also had a vast concert repertory which she had been encouraged to acquire by her first teacher in Buenos Aires.
-Very little of this is documented on record (although she did leave a handful of lovely song recordings), but those who saw her in recital remembered the joy that she communicated.
-In this respect, she was a real cosmopolitan artist.
+Contemporary accounts of Spani’s performances often noted a discrepancy between her live appearances and her studio work, with critics suggesting that her voice possessed a more expansive quality in a theater setting than was captured by the recording technology of the era.
+In addition to her operatic career, Spani maintained a large concert repertoire, a focus encouraged by her early vocal training in Buenos Aires.
+While her discography primarily features operatic arias, she recorded a small selection of art songs.
+Her recital work was noted by observers for its expressive delivery and cosmopolitan range of material.